*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 Broadcast signals can skip along the cold air layer and travel much farther than they normally could.

-Ham radio operators look forward to talking to people all over the world in such “skip” weather conditions, but those circumstances won’t improve the situation for television would.
+Ham radio operators look forward to talking to people all over the world in such “skip” weather conditions, but those circumstances won’t improve the situation for television.

 If there’s a station a few hundred miles away on the same direct frequency as the local channel you’re watching, there can be disruption and some pixelation from that unwanted signal trying to sneak in on the one you want.